aiprincegenius13/Movie-Watchlist-App/README.md

 - A link to your live site.
 - Usage instructions, if relevant.
 - Unsolved problems.
-etc.
-- Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.
+etc..
 - Due March 4th by 7am

-# Movie Review and WastchList APplication
+# Anime Review and WastchList APplication
 ## Rechnoglogies Used
 - HTML and CSS styling
 - React